mifumagalli/mypython/ifu/README_muse_pipeline.md

 Step 1 is best run is data from a single OB or group of OBs taken within a few days apart.
 The calibrations used are stored in calplan.txt for inspection.

-Typical failures arise if not all calibrations are included or if Raw data are missing
+Typical failures arise if not all calibrations are included or if Raw data are missing.
+Also there are problems with old calibrations.

 At the end, there should be a IMAGE_FOV and DATACUBE_FINAL for each science exposure in Proc.
 Check if they look ok.